Fiber Optic Splitters: An Overview and Product Options

 As you’ve probably realized, there are many variations of fiber optic splitters, distinguished along a variety of categorical lines.
 Let’s take a look at a few of the most common.

-FBT versus PLC optical splitters
+FBT and PLC optical splitters

 One of the key variations in splitters comes down to technology: FBT versus PLC.